sktedro/flappy_bird_ai/README.md

-To run the AI, run for example 'sh run.sh 1 1 1', which will run AI learning starting with batch one, with one bird per game and while requiring at least one bird achieving score higher or equal to the batch number to continue to next barch.
+To run the AI, run for example 'sh run.sh 1 1 1', which will run AI learning starting with batch one, with one bird per game and while requiring at least one bird achieving score higher or equal to the batch number to continue to next batch.

 For more detailed explaination, read instructions below.